sean-smith/METARMap/README.md

 Raspberry Pi project to visualize flight conditions on a map using WS8211 LEDs addressed via NeoPixel

+> [!NOTE]
+> This is a fork of the main repo where I simplified the installation by adding a python virtual environment and using systemd instead of crontab to continually update it.

 ## Detailed instructions

 I've created detailed instructions about the setup and parts used here: https://slingtsi.rueker.com/making-a-led-powered-metar-map-for-your-wall/